 The purpose of this test is to verify that when the UE receives a RRC message implying NR UL or Supplementary UL carrier configuration, the UE shall be ready to start transmission on the newly configured carrier within the time limits specified in clause 8.4.2 and 8.4.3 for configuring and deconfiguring, respectively.

 There are three cells: E-UTRAN PCell (Cell 1), FR1 PSCell (Cell 2) and FR1 SCell (Cell 3).
 For SCell, both NR uplink and supplementary uplink are broadcast by ServingCellConfigCommonSIB.
 The test parameters for PSCell and SCell are given in Table A. 4.5.4.1.1-1, Table A. 4.5.4.1.1-2, Table A. 4.5.4.1.1-3 and Table A. 4.5.4.1.1-4 below.
 The test parameters and applicability for E-UTRAN PCell are defined in A.3.7.2.
 The test consists two tests.
-In test 1, the test consists of three time periods, with duration of T1, T2 and T3 respectively.
+The test consists of three time periods, with duration of T1, T2 and T3 respectively.
 During time duration T1, NR uplink of cell 3 is configured to UE.
-At the start of T2, a supplementary uplink of cell3 is configured to UE through RRCReconfiguration, then UE shall start transmission both on the NR uplink and supplementary uplink.
+At the start of T2, a supplementary uplink of cell3 is configured to UE through RRCReconfiguration, then UE shall start transmission on the supplementary uplink.
 At the start of T3, the supplementary uplink is released through RRCReconfiguration.

-In test 2, the test consists of three time periods, with duration of T1, T2 and T3 respectively.
-During time duration T1, supplementray uplink on cell 3 is configured to UE.
-At the start of T2, a NR uplink is configured to UE through RRCReconfiguration, then UE shall start transmission both on the NR uplink and supplementary uplink.
-At the start of T3, the NR uplink is released through RRCReconfiguration.

 Table A.4.5.4.1.1-1: Supported test configurations